BigBadBleuCheese/SignalREST/README.md

 Or use the NuGet Package Manager to install Epiforge.SignalREST as a NuGet package in your project.

-### Step 2: Change the inheritance of your SignalR hub classes
+### Step 2: Make hubs inherit from SignalREST instead of SignalR

-Instead of inheriting from **Microsoft.AspNet.SignalR.Hub**, you want to inherit from **SignalRest.Hub**.
+Instead of your hubs inheriting from **Microsoft.AspNet.SignalR.Hub**, you want them to inherit from **SignalRest.Hub**.
 SignalRest.Hub inherits from Microsoft.AspNet.SignalR.Hub itself, and SignalR will continue to work as it did prior to this change.

 In this example hub...